 STEP 4: Using a silicone spatula add about ¼th of the meringue into the yolk mixture and stir until fully combined.
 This will lighten up the yolk mixture and allow it to fold more easily in the meringue.
 Add the rest of the meringue and gently fold until mostly combined.
 There should only be a few streaks of yellow left in the mixture.
 If you were to mix it fully you would lose a lot of the volume, which is critical in a soufflé.

 STEP 5: Gently add the mixture to the lemons or the ramekins.
 Fill to just below the rim.
 Place the lemons or ramekins on a cookie sheet and bake for 10-12 minutes or until risen at least an inch over the rim and browned on top.
-Remove from oven and serve immediately.
+Remove from the Lemon Soufflé from the oven and serve immediately.

 Expert Tips